-The UT Data Repository (UTDR), part of UTRC will enable long-term data storage, the hosting of large scientific data collections for collaborations and communities, and analysis capabilities that span multiple collections.
-UTDR will facilitate data management proposals to NSF and NIH; this is now a requirement in all NSF and NIH proposals.
-It will be designed by a multi-institution team to ensure that it meets diverse research requirements and can scale up for future needs.
+The UT Data Repository (UTDR), part of UTRC, enables long-term data storage, the hosting of large scientific data collections for collaborations and communities, and analysis capabilities that span multiple collections.
+UTDR also facilitates data management proposals to NSF and NIH — a requirement in all NSF and NIH proposals.
+The system is being designed by a multi-institution team to ensure that it meets diverse research requirements and can scale up for future needs.

 For more information, please visit the UT CyberInfrastructure Home Page or contact the Research Computing Staff.

-High bandwidth network connectivity between the UT CyberInfrastructure resources and institutions will be provided to enable sharing of data and movement of data to/from computing and data systems.
-UT SysNet will deploy this high-bandwidth network capability (10 Gbps connection) between the institutions, and will work with institutions to utilize it by resolving ‘last-mile’ issues into research facilities and centers on their campuses.
+High-bandwidth network connectivity between the UT CyberInfrastructure resources and institutions enables sharing of data and movement of data to/from computing and data systems.
+UT SysNet deployed this high-bandwidth network capability (10 Gbps connection) between the institutions, and works with institutions to utilize it by resolving ‘last-mile’ issues into research facilities and centers on their campuses.

 For information regarding local high bandwidth connectivity, please contact the Research Computing Staff.

-UT Southwestern works with TACC to provide High Speed Computation.
-Advanced computing is being provided by the new Lonestar supercomputing system (with archival storage on the Ranch archival facility) at the Texas Advanced Computing Center (TACC).
+UT Southwestern works with TACC to provide high-speed computation.
+The new Lonestar supercomputing system (with archival storage on the Ranch archival facility) at the Texas Advanced Computing Center (TACC) provides the advanced computing.
 Lonestar enables parallel computing applications, large shared memory applications, high throughput computing, and remote visualization of large scale data.

-Lonestar is a national TeraGrid resource and is one of the most powerful, productive, and comprehensive academic systems in the U.S., and its availability within UTRC now presents a scientific advantage to researchers at UT System institutions.
+Lonestar is a national TeraGrid resource and is one of the most powerful, productive, and comprehensive academic systems in the U.S. Lonestar's availability within UTRC presents a scientific advantage to researchers at UT System institutions.